AMULETAnalytics/UCLAIntroDataScience/README.md

 SPECIAL OFFER!
 My book publisher has offered to sell the textbook for our class with a special 25% off student discount.
 Just click [HERE](https://technicspub.com/machine-learning-and-data-science/) and use coupon code "Gutierrez2019"

 4/8/2019 - HOMEWORK #1 has been posted, please download now.
-It will be due in 2 weeks.
 You must submit via e-mail a single R script file with your answers.
 Please include the results of your R code as comments in the R script file.

+4/15/2019 - UPDATE on HOMEWORK #1 - you'll have an extra week to complete this assignment.
+For my Tuesday class it will be due on April 30, and for my Thursday class it will be due on May 2.

 ## Course Content